 Abstract

 The stable isotope values of charred crops are now frequently analysed in archaeology.
 While previous research has highlighted how grain morphology and stable carbon and nitrogen isotope values change with grain charring temperature, such research has been limited to temperature ranges under 260C and using predominately Mediterranean cereals and pulses.
 For the first time, this study provides experimental data on the impact of charring on two northern European cereals, rye and oat, both morphologically and isotopically.
-New experimental charring of rye, oat, wheat and barley extends the charring window to 300C, providing an insight into the morphological changes to the grains as well as the difference between charred and uncharred isotopic values.
+New experimental charring of rye, oat, bread wheat and hulled barley extends the charring window to 300C, providing an insight into the morphological changes to the grains as well as the difference between charred and uncharred isotopic values.
 This range of cereals and conditions opens up potential for stable isotopic investigation of medieval agricultural growing conditions and practices in Britain.
 The results indicate that isotopically, a 0.16‰ and a 0.32‰ offset should be applied to δ13C and δ15N values, respectively, of grains charred between 230 and 300C.
 Morphological and internal structural changes, as well as external distortion, are key attributes which vary with charring temperature and duration.
-Guidelines are provided to enable assessment of whether archaeological grains of wheat, barley, rye and oat fall within the acceptable charring window for isotopic analysis.
+Guidelines are provided to enable assessment of whether archaeological grains of bread wheat, hulled barley, rye and oat fall within the acceptable charring window for isotopic analysis.

 Introduction

 Use of stable isotope values from archaeological crops provides an increasingly valuable tool, in conjunction with crop weed analysis, for the understanding of past agricultural systems.
 The interpretation of isotopic data from plant remains preserved at archaeological sites by charring requires knowledge of the effect of the heating regime on their isotopic composition.
 The charring process, partially involving the Maillard reaction, which converts sugars and amino acids to more stable compounds, also influences the isotopic composition of the grains (Nitsch et al. 2015).
-Two papers published in 2015 investigated the effect of a range of heating regimes on crop seed morphology and isotopic values and have shown that heating grains at 220-240C produces grains which resemble well-preserved archaeobotanical material (Charles et al. 2015, ).
+Two papers published in 2015 investigated the effect of a range of heating regimes on crop seed morphology and isotopic values and have shown that heating grains at 220-240C produces grains which resemble well-preserved archaeobotanical material (Charles et al. 2015, Nitsch et al. 2015).
 Furthermore, research indicates that grains charred within a temperature window of 215-260C have altered isotopic ratios and consequently, if isotopic ratios of charred grain are compared to uncharred grains, or if the isotopic results of charred grains are used within palaeodietary reconstructions, an offset is needed.
 Research has addressed this issue by producing modelled offsets to “correct” the charred isotopic value back to an “uncharred” value (Aguilera et al. 2008, Fraser et al. 2013, Nitsch et al. 2015, Styring et al. 2019).

 Previous research by Nitsch et al. (2015) has investigated the effect of charring on the stable carbon and nitrogen isotope values of a suite of crop taxa typically found at Mediterranean/ South West Asian archaeological sites (see Table 1): bread wheat, emmer, einkorn, barley, lentil and pea.
 However, the applicability of their offset to taxa outside this crop suite requires testing.
-This paper builds on such research by investigating the effect of heating regimes on the morphology and stable carbon and nitrogen isotope values of rye, oat, bread wheat and barley, the four species common to Northern European sites, and in particular, Medieval contexts (Hamerow et al. 2020).
-Bread wheat and barley have been previously studied (see.
+This paper builds on such research by investigating the effect of heating regimes on the morphology and stable carbon and nitrogen isotope values of rye, oat, bread wheat and hulled barley, the four species common to Northern European sites, and in particular, Medieval contexts (Hamerow et al. 2020).
+Bread wheat and hulled barley have been previously studied (see.
 Nitsch et al 2015); however, to understand the effect of higher temperatures on grain morphology and isotopic values, this paper extends their heating temperature range to 300C.

 Table 1.
 Various research conducted on the effect of charring, including the range of species examined, the temperatures and durations used.